mongodb/specifications/source/server-selection/server-selection.rst

 Other servers could be chosen if their average RTTs are no more than ``localThresholdMS`` more than the shortest average RTT.

+If a driver does not implement a CMAP-compliant connection pool, then a server MUST be selected at random from those within the latency window.

-A server MUST be selected according to the following algorithm, which is a slight modification of the `"Power of Two Random Choices with Min Connections"
+If a driver does implement a CMAP-compliant connection pool, then a server MUST be selected according to the following algorithm, which is a slight modification of the `"Power of Two Random Choices with Min Connections"
 <https://www.nginx.com/blog/nginx-power-of-two-choices-load-balancing-algorithm/>`_
 load balancing algorithm.
 The steps are as follows: